-My scholarly commitments center on the exploration of how power, discourse, culture, and violence intersect within public life, affecting global engagement within socio-political and historical contexts.
+My scholarly commitments center on the exploration of how power, discourse, culture, and violence intersect within public life, affecting how individuals and groups engage within their communities, both politically and culturally.
 I pursue these explorations from a rhetorical perspective, one in which discourse, texts, theory, and criticism are key modes of investigation.
-As a scholar grounded in the critical and materialist approach to communication, relations of power often frame these questions in my work.
+As a scholar grounded in the critical and materialist approach to communication, relations of power often frame the questions in my work.

 Selected Published Work